MohamammadMustafaHakimi/ArtSpace/app/README.txt

 -> (alt + j) is used to select similar strings; simply select a string and then alt plus j

--> custom typographies can be created outside the Typography
+-> custom typographies can be created outside the Typography -> using the Pager composable for creating beautiful pager ui

+2. Useful links
+-> pager

+3. Upgrades and improvements:
+-> creating for different screens